5th Age Campaigns' home rules

 Metallic weapons and armors that have been made entirely in the Shadowfell have been infused with its essence.
 When looking closely at them, the metal seems to slightly absorb light and dim the light’s reflections around it, but does not radiate magic.
 They are a not good conduit to magic, and arcana crafting checks have a -2 penalty on this material.

-When exposed and in the radius of a magical light (light spell, dancing lights, daylight…) or a magical darkness, the metal of the gloomwrought item with the most weigh absorbs the magic effect of the light or darkness, making the darkness or the light non magical anymore.
+When drawn in the radius of a magical light (light spell, dancing lights, daylight…) or a magical darkness, the metal of the gloomwrought item with the most weigh absorbs instantly the magic effect of the light or darkness, making the darkness or the light non magical anymore.

-The effect of the spell still remains until the end of the spell, and returns if the item leaves the area of effect.
+The effect of the spell still remains until the end of the spell, and returns if the item leaves the area of effect or is sheathed.

 While in the area of effect and during the duration of the magical effect it is fueling from, the item displays strand of blackness or strands of light cursing through it, and functions as a magical item +1, radiating magic when doing so.
 The item can’t absorb further magical effect of light or darkness, but other similarly forged items in the area can.